Banach fixed-point theorem: Generalizations

+In a non-empty compact metric space, any function $T$ satisfying $d(T(x),T(y))<d(x,y)$ for all distinct $x,y$, has a unique fixed point.
+The proof is simpler than the Banach theorem, because the function $d(T(x),x)$ is continuous, and therefore assumes a minimum, which is easily shown to be zero.

 A different class of generalizations arise from suitable generalizations of the notion of metric space, e.g. by weakening the defining axioms for the notion of metric.
 Some of these have applications, e.g., in the theory of programming semantics in theoretical computer science.